hanzo-docs/docs/packages/content-collections/README.md

-# Fumadocs Content Collections
+# @hanzo/docs-content-collections

-The Content Collections adapter for Fumadocs.
+The Content Collections adapter for Hanzo Docs.